Kadircanidrisoglu/Building-RetinaNet-Object-Detection-Model-With-Detectron2/README.md

-# Aerial Object Detection with Detectron2
+# Aerial Imagery Object Detection with Detectron2

 This repository contains my solution for the Sayzek Datathon competition, which focused on detecting four distinct objects in aerial imagery.
-While I cannot share the dataset due to competition restrictions, I have provided detailed information below about the required input data format to help you utilize the training and prediction notebooks effectively..
+While I cannot share the dataset due to competition restrictions, I have provided detailed information below about the required input data format to help you utilize the training and prediction notebooks effectively.

-## Project Structure

-├── TRAIN_DETECTRON2/ # Training images directory

-├── TEST_DETECTRON2/ # Test images directory

-├── train_dataset_detectron2.csv

-├── test_dataset_detectron2.csv

-├── train_meta.csv

-└── test_meta.csv

 ## Input Data Format